YMCA of Central and Northern Westchester County

 Special Tuition Pricing for Active Volunteers

-Active YMCA volunteers and employees, along with their families, will receive the following benefits:
+Active YMCA volunteers and employees, along with their immediate adult family members, will receive the following benefits:

-- a tuition discount on graduate and adult undergraduate degree programs
+- A tuition discount on eligible graduate and adult undergraduate degree programs.
+For our complete list of eligible programs and discounted pricing visit our eligible programs and pricing page

-YMCA of Central and Northern Westchester volunteers, employees, and their families must show proof of active volunteer service or employment in order to qualify for the partnership tuition rate.
+YMCA of Central and Northern Westchester volunteers, employees, and their immediate adult family members must show proof of active volunteer service or employment in order to qualify for the partnership tuition rate.

-Note: Adult undergraduate students are defined as students who began their Marist academic career at age 22 or higher.
+Adult undergraduate students are defined as students who began their Marist academic career at age 22 or older and who are applying through the office of Adult Undergraduate Admission.
 Graduate students are those students who are initiating an application for a stand-alone masters degree through the Office of Graduate Admission.

 Marist College offers students a variety of programs on-site and online for both graduate and adult undergraduate (ages 22+) learners.